Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Results

-However, tests for measuring PHG with shielded wire did not prove any induced voltage at the level of millivolts.
-We have repeatedly used a shielding technology as follows: At first, there was performed hypothermia of low temperature superconducting shielding of the measuring wire by means of liquid nitrogen at a distance of about 4 [m] from permanent magnets of PHG.
-Subsequently, PHG was slowly drawn closer and conductively docked into shielded wire with attached millivolt oscilloscope HMO722 or HMO2008 through the oscilloscope probe HZ154 or HZ200.
-When connected, the oscilloscope recorded closing of the circuit that has been verified by ohmmeter.
-After starting PHG up, there on the model it began the synchronous rotation of the two opposing magnets against the relatively rigid unshielded wire.
-Synchronous movement of both axial magnets is achieved by connecting of toothed pulleys according to the Figures \ref{obr1}, \ref{obr1a}.
-In order to make sure how the induction is preserved in the reference system that is moving in relation to the frame, at the end of the experiment, we repeated the conducted moving closer of the non-homogenous magnetic field of the neodymium magnet in relation to the measuring conductor $\vec j$, and to the non-shielded part of the conductor $\vec k$: induction did not occur at points with shielding but did occur at places without shielding.
-This demonstrates the ability and relevance of usage of shielding.
+Tests on PHG with shielded measuring wire did not prove induction of any voltage at the level of one millivolt.
+We have repeatedly used a shielding technology as follows: At first, hypothermia of low temperature superconducting shielding was performed by means of liquid nitrogen at a distance of about $4$ [m] from the permanent magnets of PHG.
+PHG was subsequently docked to the shielding, and a millivolt oscilloscope was connected to it.
+When connected, the oscilloscope recorded closing of the circuit that was verified by an ohmmeter.
+After starting PHG up, the synchronous rotation of the two opposing magnets against the relatively standing unshielded wire began.
+Synchronous movement of both axial magnets is achieved by the connection of toothed pulleys according to Figures \ref{obr1}, \ref{obr1a}.
+In order to en sure how is the induction behavior in the reference system that is moving in relation to the frame, at the end of the experiment, we repeated the conducted moving closer of the non-homogenous magnetic field of the neodymium magnet to the shielded part of the conductor $\vec j$, and to the non-shielded part of the conductor $\vec k$: induction did not occur at places with shielding, but induction did occurent at places without shielding.
+This demonstrates the ability and relevance of the usage of shielding.
 For comparison of the induced values between FHG and PHG, the PHG model was temporarily connected and tested as an FHG.
 In the FHG wiring, the induction amounted to 60 [mV].
 Based on the data for the chart in Fig. \ref{PHG-gr2}, it was found that the shielding in this PHG circuit eliminated $61$ \% of the external magnetic flux, which influences the external part of the wire loop.
 By its structural solution, FHG is able to eliminate up to $100$ \% of the overall internal magnetic flux (this can be achieved by the appropriate diameter of the copper disc).
 Comparison of this data shows that the PHG should induce the minimum value of $36$ [mV].
 Since PHG does not have any brushes, this value should be considerably higher with respect to the low efficiency of FHG, due mainly to friction and heat losses on the brushes used.
 The overall course of the experiment is available on \cite{iv}.